Amanda H. Mercier

-Amanda Harper Mercier (born 1975) is a Judge of the Georgia Court of Appeals.
+Amanda Harper Mercier (born 1975) is an American lawyer who has served as the chief judge of the Georgia Court of Appeals since July 2023.

 Early life and education

 Mercier was born in 1975 in Cleveland, Tennessee.
 She received her Bachelor of Arts from the University of Georgia and her Juris Doctor from Syracuse University College of Law.

-Legal career
+Career

 After graduating law school she began her career in private practice with the Law Office of David E. Ralston.
 Mercier practiced both criminal and civil litigation from 2001 until her appointment as a Superior Court Judge in 2010.
 She is a member of the Federalist Society.

 State court service

 She was appointed to the Appalachian Circuit bench on April 16, 2010 by Governor Sonny Perdue.

-Appointment to Georgia Court of Appeals
+Georgia Court of Appeals

 On October 29, 2015 Governor Nathan Deal announced her appointment to the Georgia Court of Appeals.
 She was sworn into office on January 4, 2016.
+She ran uncontested in the 2018 Georgia judicial elections.
+She was sworn in as chief judge on June 22, 2023, for a term commencing on July 1.
+She was re-elected on May 21st 2024.
+She is the fifth woman to lead the court of appeals.

 Personal life

 Mercier has been married to her husband Joe Foster since 2001, and together they have one child, Alexandria.
 They reside in Blue Ridge, Georgia.